 One of these frozen meals takes about 15 minutes to make.
 That’s fast for homemade.
 You might ask why I don’t just cook up the pasta at the same time with the sauce to make it even faster.
 You certainly can and I have done.
 But I prefer doing it this way because the added bulk of the pasta in the freezer takes up too much space and I don’t think the pasta specifically reheats that well.
 I prefer to cook up a fresh batch in 10 minutes.
 But the main thing is bulky pasta takes up too much precious space in the freezer.

 There you have it, some easy ways to save both time and money on your food.
-If you’d like more tips from other real parents like you and me, be sure to check out the Pick Up the Values Facebook page, and get valuable coupons on many of the products you need at the Pick Up the Values website.
+If you’d like more tips from other real parents like you and me, and get valuable coupons on many of the products you need at the be sure to check out the Pick Up the Values website.